 I thought that Radomsko deserved a huge project in the city.
 But which one ?

-As i was writing about that fantastic day to my cousins in Argentina and sending them pictures of the streets of Radomsko, the idea of showing LIFE through the Jewish buildings came to my mind as if by magic !
+As I was writing about that fantastic day to my cousins in Argentina and sending them pictures of the streets of Radomsko, the idea of showing LIFE through the Jewish buildings came to my mind as if by magic !

 I had known the day before that Mrs. Edyta Cebula-Woldan, who works at the Starostwo (Prefecture of Radomsko), wanted to create a sculpture in memory of the Jews.
-When I told her my idea of a Jewish Memorial throughout the city and on the theme of life, she loved the idea and introduced me to the Prefect, Robert Zakrzewski, and to the Mayor, Anna Milczanowska, who both Immediately accepted the concept with enthusiasm.
+When I told her my idea of a Jewish Memorial throughout the city and with the theme of life, she loved the idea and introduced me to the Prefect, Robert Zakrzewski, and to the Mayor, Anna Milczanowska, who both Immediately accepted the concept with enthusiasm.